cosmos/cosmos-sdk/x/group/spec/03_messages.md

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.46.0-beta2/proto/cosmos/group/v1/tx.proto#L271-L294

-It's expected to fail if metadata length is greater than `MaxMetadataLen` config.
+It's expected to fail if:

+- metadata length is greater than `MaxMetadataLen` config.
+- if any of the proposers is not a group member.

 ## Msg/WithdrawProposal